thurst0/emerald/_posts/2015-03-19-typography.md

 > This is a blockquote

-### Unordered list
+### Project Ideas
-- list 1
-- list 2
-- list 3
+- Stock Ticker Tracking & Charts : Using new angular
-- list 4
+-

-### Ordered list
+### Development Principals
-1. one
+1. Egoless dev
-2. two
+2. Basecamp
-3. three
-4. four
+3. Joel 10 steps to good code.